Tag Archives: Prayer

 Surrounded by family, we waited.
 Watched.
 And prayed.

-That night, my daughter Angela and I shared a couch that opened to a bed in Grace’s room.
+That night, my daughter, Angela, and I shared a couch that opened up to a bed in Grace’s room.
 Dreams and visions overlapped, as I drifted in and out of a fitful slumber.
 Nurses routinely came in to check on Grace’s vital signs, administered meds, and prepared her feeding tube around the clock, interrupting sleep.

 But tonight was different.

-3 a.m., a nurse instructed all residents to remain in their rooms behind closed doors.
+At 3 a.m., a nurse instructed all residents to remain in their rooms, keeping the doors closed.
 We couldn’t help but peek out of the window blinds.
-And we watched in horror as the mother of the infant in Room 1704 ran inside, hand over her mouth.
+And we watched in horror as the mother of the infant in Room 1704 ran inside, her hand over her mouth.
 Soon her wails carried across the hallway from inside.
-Other relatives arrived and held tightly unto one another weeping, lamenting, and grieving.
+Other relatives arrived and held tightly unto one another, weeping, lamenting, and grieving.

 Hot tears flowed down our faces.
 I gazed upon Angela—my baby girl who always wanted a baby girl—and grieved along with her.
 Though she carried unspoken heaviness, she always remained strong for her household.
 But this was too much for any mother.